Skip to content

 Earn While You Learn

-• Apprentices earn wages from their employer while enrolled in the program
+• Apprentices work full-time and earn wages from their IEC employer while enrolled in the program.

 • Most apprentices double their wages in just four years

-• Only government certified programs like IEC’s can certify you as an Electrician, NOT a technical school
+• Only government certified programs like IEC’s can provide you with Industry recognized credentials and certify you as an Electrician.

 Eligibility & Application